measuredco/puck/recipes/remix/README.md

 By default, this recipe will have JavaScript enable on all routes - like a usual react app.
 If you know that your Puck content doesn't need react, then you can disable JS uncommenting the relevant code in `/app/root.tsx` and the example route `/app/routes/_index.tsx`.
 Check the network tab for no JS downloads, and verify that the page still works.

+## Disabling JavaScript

+This recipe can be adapted to disable JavaScript.
+See the [Remix docs](https://remix.run/docs/en/main/guides/disabling-javascript) for steps on how to do this.

 ## License

 MIT © [Measured Co.](https://github.com/measuredco)